 Twemlow Parish Council (TPC) exists to serve and promote the interests of the whole community of the Parish of Twemlow.
-The Council comprises 7 Councillors and the Parish Clerk, and holds seven meetings each year at Terra Nova School in the Parish.
+The Council comprises 7 Councillors and the Parish Clerk, and holds seven meetings each year at The Yellow Broom Restaurant in the Parish.

 To maintain Twemlow as a desirable and attractive rural parish in which to live, offering a good quality of life for all residents and businesses.
 Any future changes or developments shall be determined for the long term benefit of the whole community.

 The Parish of Twemlow is situated in the Dane Valley Ward of Cheshire East Council – and is approximately 18 miles south of Manchester.
 It borders the villages of Goostrey, Holmes Chapel, Lower Withington and Cranage.
 The parish comprises 92 homes and 179 electors, who enjoy the tranquillity and beauty of the Twemlow countryside.
 Twemlow Green is seen as the centre of the Parish.

 The two largest employers in the Parish are Terra Nova School, a well-regarded independent co-educational school offering day and boarding options for children from age 3-13, and the Yellow Broom – a prestigious restaurant which also opens as a delightful café in the summer months, and is licensed as a venue for civil weddings.

 Whilst agriculture used to be a large source of employment in the Parish, the number of full time working farms in Twemlow has now diminished to just four.
 There are, however, a growing number of small businesses operating from residents’ homes.

 The Twemlow railway viaduct over the River Dane built in 1841 is a key feature of the Parish on the boundary with Holmes Chapel.
 It is a Listed Building and carries the electrified railway from Manchester – Crewe.